 - Relocation assistance payments used to purchase other real property until such time as the other real property is sold or transferred.

 - Payments made as a result of condemnation or eminent domain procedures are not included in the Uniform Relocation Assistance Act and are treated in accordance with the instructions in Evaluation of Cash Received from Involuntary Conversion of Real Property into Personal Property.

 - Exclude Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) payments received by a family as an available resource in the month of receipt and the month following receipt.

 - Exclude Radiation Exposure Compensation Act payments, authorized by Public Law 101-426, enacted October 15, 1990.

-- Exclude Economic Impact Payments resulting from the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Consolidated Appropriations Act, 2021.
-(This must be entered as a resource and not income) This payment should not be taken into account as income and should be excluded as a resource for 12 months from receipt.
+- Exclude Economic Impact Payments resulting from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Consolidated Appropriations Act, 2021, and the American Rescue Plan Act, 2021 (This must be entered as a resource and not income).
+This payment should not be taken into account as income and should be excluded as a resource for 12 months from receipt.
 These payments count as a tax rebate or advance payment of a tax credit that are exempted as income per Section 103(d) of the American Taxpayer Relief Act amending the relevant statutory provision, 26 U.S.C. § 6409.